pH Analyzer - Frequently Asked Questions (FAQ)

 Redox is short for reduction-oxidation reaction.
 It is a chemical reaction that changes the oxidation states of atoms.
 ORP stands for oxidation-reduction potential.
 Redox potential and ORP are two ways of saying the same thing.
 It is a millivolt measurement of the tendency of a chemical substance to oxidize.
 While the pH value measures the concentration (more precisely, activity) of hydrogen-ions, the ORP value is determined by the electron activity.

-How does a redox probe work?
+How does an ORP analyzer work?

 What is the shelf life of a pH probe or an ORP probe?

-If a pH sensor or ORP sensor is stored at normal room temperature with its original storage cap and solution in place on the end of the electrode, it can last well over a year with no degradation in performance.
+Whether used in an in-line pH analyzer or an in-line ORP analyzer, if a pH sensor or ORP sensor is stored at normal room temperature with its original storage cap and solution in place on the end of the electrode, it can last well over a year with no degradation in performance.
 If the storage solution is allowed to dry or leaks out due to storage at high temperatures, freezing or other causes, the life of the probe may be reduced significantly.

 pH measurement in pure water requires a pH electrode that ensures a consistent, stable measurement.
 Sensors like METTLER TOLEDO's pHure pH sensor feature a special low-resistance pH glass membrane, shielded flow chamber and a continuous outflow of electrolyte.
 Features like these and others allow for the stable and accurate measurement of pH and ORP that is required in pure water applications at power plants and microelectronics facilities.